 Do you ever see those things at a garage sale or thrift store and ask yourself, “Hmm…what did that used to be?”
 I think that’s half the fun of the hunt.
 Initially, figuring it out is fun, but also envisioning its future.
 This little gem came to be in my possession through a funny story.
 The end result though, is going to be an upcycled clock face table for our Trash to Treasure Tuesday fun.
 Check it out…

 Back a few months ago, my friend, Mandy from Paid in Full, had a free sale.
 Yes, you read that right – a free sale.
 Her ministry collects items for the community and puts together these “sales” to help those who need it most.
-In addition, she also raises funds for the ministry.
+What is more, she also raises funds for the ministry.
 You can walk out not paying a stitch if you have no funds, but you can donate whatever you desire.

 At this particular sale, my oldest son wanted to find a project piece.
 I pointed out this stand as potential by adding a top to it.
 However, after several months of it sitting in my garage waiting for revival, I bought it from my son.
 He lost interest and I wanted to rework it.
 Win-win.